DiceDB/dice/docs/src/content/docs/commands/GETDEL.md

 ## Behaviour

-When the `GETDEL` command is executed, the following steps occur:
-  1. The command checks if the specified key exists in the DiceDB database.
-  2. If the key exists, the value associated with the key is retrieved.
-  3. The key is then deleted from the database.
+- If the specified key exists, `GETDEL` retrieves its value and then deletes the key from the database.
-  4. The retrieved value is returned to the client.
+- The retrieved value is returned to the client.
-  5. If the key does not exist, `nil` is returned, and no deletion occurs.
+- If the key does not exist, `GETDEL` returns `nil` and no deletion is performed.

 ## Errors

-The `GETDEL` command can raise errors in the following scenarios:

 1. `Wrong Type Error`: